Never miss a review!

 If the rock chips will keep you up at night Rick, then spend the money and get PPF applied – it won’t hurt the car at all.
 Just don’t expect it to protect your financial investment any more than a car without one.

-I use Nikon camera bodies and lenses, a Westcott Ice Light 2, Manfrotto tripod, B + W filters and an iMac Pro to make the art you see here.
+Consider supporting MWS affiliates, which helps the site continue to grow.
+Nikon camera bodies and lenses, a Westcott Ice Light 2, Manfrotto tripod, B + W filters and an iMac Pro are used to make the art on Machines With Souls.

 Leave a Reply